Arnold Beckman: Awards and honors

 In 1989, Beckman received the Charles Lathrop Parsons Award for public service from the American Chemical Society.

-He was inducted into the Alpha Chi Sigma Hall of Fame in 1996.
+He was awarded the Order of Lincoln, the state of Illinois' highest honor, by The Lincoln Academy of Illinois in 1991.
+In 1996, Beckman was inducted into the Alpha Chi Sigma Hall of Fame.
+He was awarded the Public Welfare Medal from the National Academy of Sciences in 1999.
 In 2000, he received a Special Millennium Edition of the Othmer Gold Medal from the Chemical Heritage Foundation in recognition of his multifaceted contributions to chemical and scientific heritage.